mishra-aayush/Automated-Wallpaper-Downloader/README.md

 ## After Scripting

 By running this program, we can automate the entire process.
-A couple of command line arguments will automatically download the highest resolution wallpapers and create a folder on the locally and store them.
+A couple of command line arguments will automatically download the highest resolution wallpapers available, create a folder locally and store them.

 ![After Scripting](final.gif)